top of page

 Trailer rollers

 Now granted, these mentioned above will help some (had my share of failures even employing them), and again, not everyone can buy and use a Dry Launch Trailer.
 This or as in some cases as I found out the hard way...
-Some trailers were so poorly designed, that I had to dunk the truck up to the driver's seat (not really, but not far from it) just to get the Skiff off of it!
+Some trailers were so poorly designed that I had to dunk the truck up to the driver's seat (not really, but not far from it) to get the Skiff off of it!
 As such, it all got dunked up to the hitch...
 What a pain and mess that became over time to address such $$$

-3. Make sure that the trailer bunk carpet, does not cover the entire surface area of the bottom of the wood.
+3. Make sure that the trailer bunk carpet does not cover the entire surface area of the bottom of the wood.
 Space was not left open because someone was being cheap with the carpet.
 It is intended so they can dry out after getting wet.

 Trailer bunk carpet